-What makes AI components different isn’t that they need special tools, but that they have specific contexts worth capturing.
-Most teams are either capturing too little data or drowning in irrelevant metrics.
-Let’s fix that.
+What makes AI components different isn’t that they need special tools, but that they have specific contexts worth capturing for systematic evaluation.
+Most teams are either capturing too little data or drowning in irrelevant metrics that don’t connect to business outcomes.

 The Solution: OpenTelemetry and Wide Structured Logs